 Good to know first impressions can be correct.
 I saw the promise in the Nomad S1 when I first clocked it on the Packrafting Store’s website.
 It is nearly the same length but more than half the weight and rolled-up volume of our old Gumotex Solar 300, but longer than the current 9-kilo Gumotex Twist 1 which, at just 2.6m has only half the buoyancy (ie: not much at all).

-As for alternatives there is really nothing like the Nomad, partly because the extended stern idea has greatly improved the dynamics of packrafts, positioning the paddler more centrally but adding length without interior space.
-Nortik’s uninspiringly named FamilyRaft (right) is the same length but over a metre wide and looks like Advanced Elements’ tacky Packlite.
+As for alternatives there is really nothing like the Nomad at the moment, though I bet Alpacka are watching and waiting to move into packayak territory.
+Partly it’s because the extended stern idea has greatly improved the dynamics of packrafts, positioning the paddler more centrally but adding length without interior space.
+Nortik’s uninspiringly named FamilyRaft (left is the same length but over a metre wide and looks like Advanced Elements’ tacky Packlite.

-You might try and make the similar-sized and weight EX280 (right) into a solo kayak-like boat.
-But the Longshore is 12cm wider and the bow is much blunter.
+You might try and make the similar-sized and weight Longshore International EX280 (left) into a solo kayak-like boat.
+But the Longshore is 12cm wider and the bow is much blunter and they closed down in 2020.
 It looks more like what it is: a long packraft made for two, not a solo ‘TPU kayak’, and of course it has no deck or skeg.

-I’d say closer comparison to the Nomad are actual IKs, among which I’d include Gumotex’s Twist 1, Twist 2 (right; both undecked) and the fixed-decked Swing 1.
-The Swing actually looks (and I hear is) a bit crap by Gumo’s usually high standards, with an odd deck design and excessive width.
+I’d say closer comparison to the Nomad are actual IKs, among which I’d include Gumotex’s Twist 1, Twist 2 (left) and the fixed-decked Swing 1.
+The Swing actually looks (and I hear is) a bit crap by Gumo’s standards, with an odd deck design and excessive width.
 Those three boats cost from just £369 (T1) up to £549 for the Swing 1, but are all at least twice as heavy while the T1 has half the claimed payload of the Nomad.
 If the Nomad is on the limit for packability, an 11-kilo IK definitely is.

-Thanks to the Packrafting Store for supplying another test boat.
+Thanks to the Anfibio Packrafting Store for supplying another test boat.
 More about it here.